mjpclab/jquery-tab/README.md

 A callback after switching the tab.

 ## Tab item
+`titleSelector`
+A jQuery selector string or object to pick up "title" element to be a label-item in label-container.

+`fnGetTitleContent($title)`
+A callback to have an opportunity to change the html structure of a label-item.

+`keepTitleVisible` (default: `false`)
+Show panel title again in the panel-item.
+Since panel title will be shown in label-container, normally it's unnecessary to be shown in panel-item again.

 `fnGetTabItemName($title, $content)`
 Customize the logic of getting tab item name when initializing.